Sample Collection and Transport Guidelines

 Please note the following requirements:

-All samples submitted to BCCDC Public Health Laboratory must adhere to provincial and federal regulations and laws regarding packaging and transport including Transport of Dangerous Goods Regulations (TDGR) and the International Air Transportation Association (IATA) Dangerous Goods Regulations (DGR) where applicable.
+All samples submitted to BCCDC Public Health Laboratory (PHL) must adhere to provincial and federal regulations and laws regarding packaging and transport including Transport of Dangerous Goods Regulations (TDGR) and the International Air Transportation Association (IATA) Dangerous Goods Regulations (DGR) where applicable.
+Please consult the Transport Canada website for more information.

 It is illegal to mail dangerous goods (which include infectious substances) via Canada Post.